Psychiatric Technician (Aide)

 • Monitoring patient mood and behavior

-• Assisting patients with day-to-day activities, including getting dressed, eating, and personal hygiene.
+• Assisting patients with daily activities, including dressing, eating, and personal hygiene

 • Cleaning patients’ rooms and other parts of the facility